History of Folke Bernadotte

 Some members of the Stern Gang, a Jewish underground terror organization in Israel, were imprisoned for a short while but no one was convicted for the murder.
 In May 1949 the Israeli government stated in a report to the UN that no individuals had been tied to the crime even though indicators pointed at the Stern Gang.
 After the statute of limitations for the murder had expired in 1968 several members of the Stern Gang eventually came forward and admitted that they had been involved in the murder of Folke Bernadotte.

 Folke Bernadotte’s plan for a political solution died with its author.
 At the same time Folke Bernadotte’s effort in the Israeli-Palestinian conflict made him famous as one of the first initiators of international peace operations, and the Folke Bernadotte Academy (FBA) is named in his memory.

-FBA’s heraldic weapon symbolizes among other things the legacy of Folke Bernadotte.
-The Bernadotte family’s coat of arms contains a bridge and in FBA’s weapon the bridge symbolizes a connection between conflicting parties, conflict prevention and international crisis management.
+FBA’s coat of arms symbolizes among other things the legacy of Folke Bernadotte.
+The Bernadotte family’s coat of arms contains a bridge and in FBA’s heraldic shield the bridge symbolizes a connection between conflicting parties, conflict prevention and international crisis management.

 The globe in the weapon represents an institution in an international environment.
 The three crowns constitute the national emblem of Sweden and the big crown at the top means that the agency is subordinated the government.

 FBA’s slogan ‘Instead of Arms’ is also inspired by the book with the same title written by Folke Bernadotte a short time before he was assassinated.